eiffel-community/eiffel-remrem-generate/wiki/markdown/docker.md

 3. Build the Docker image with the war file that was produced from previous step:

-`docker build -t remrem-generate:0.10.9 --build-arg URL=./target/generate-service-0.10.9.war -f src/main/docker/Dockerfile .`
+`docker build -t remrem-generate --build-arg URL=./target/generate-service-<version>.war -f src/main/docker/Dockerfile .`

 Now docker image has build with tag "remrem-generate:0.10.9"